oluwabukolatina/stackoverflow/README.md

 ---
 ### Heroku App
 - Application was deployed to Heroku.
 Use public URL https://be-bukola-korapay.herokuapp.com with API endpoints.
-### Swagger
+### Postman
--API Documenttion was generated with swagger.
+-API Documentation was generated with [postman](https://documenter.getpostman.com/view/4223397/TWDditWC).
 #### Setup
 - Installing the project dependencies
   > Run the command below